triage/KPCSEthereum/README.md

 Each parsel contains:
 - carats
 - assessed value
-- participant addresses of geological origins
+- participant addresses of participant countries of geological origins

 ###3.
 Signatures required from:
 1. importing party